pucelle/lupos.paint/README.md

 - Figma like
 - Photoshop or After Effects

-**lupos.paint** works at higher level than normal paint library, but it has nearly the same performance as normal paint libraries benefit by **lupos**.

-With it, your daily work is declaring components, decides which child components to includes and their properties.
+**lupos.paint** works at higher level than normal paint library, with it, your daily work is declaring components, decides which child components to include and assigns properties to them.

 ## Core features